 General

-A STA that sends a PPDU to an intended recipient can solicit different immediate responses by using the Ack Policy field of QoS Data or QoS Null frames, the type of the frame (e.g., Action, (multi-TID) BAR, MU-BAR variant Trigger frame, etc.) and the EOF field setting when these frames are carried in an A-MPDU or multi-TID A-MPDU.
+A STA that sends a PPDU to an intended recipient can solicit different immediate responses by using the Ack Policy field of QoS Data or QoS Null frames, the type of the frame (e.g., Action, (multi-TID) BAR, MU-BAR variant Trigger frame, or a GCR MU-BAR Trigger frame [CID3204], etc.) and the EOF field setting when these frames are carried in an A-MPDU or multi-TID A-MPDU.

-An HE AP may solicit BlockAck frame responses from multiple HE STAs using a MU-BAR variant Trigger frame.
-If an MU-BAR variant Trigger frame is aggregated in an A-MPDU then no other BlockAckReq frames shall be present in the same A-MPDU.
-The MU-BAR variant Trigger frame shall contain either Compressed BlockAckReq variant or Multi-TID BlockAckReq variant in each of the Per User Info fields.
+An HE AP may solicit BlockAck frame responses from multiple HE STAs using a MU-BAR variant Trigger frame [CID3205] or a GCR MU-BAR Trigger frame.
+[CID7656] The MU-BAR variant Trigger frame or a GCR MU-BAR Trigger frame shall contain either Compressed BlockAckReq variant or Multi-TID BlockAckReq variant in each of the Per User Info fields.
 An HE AP shall not send a Multi-TID BlockAckReq (neither as part of a Per User Info field intended to the STA in an MU-BAR variant Trigger frame nor as a BAR frame) to a STA that has not indicated support for multi-TID A-MPDU.
-(Multi-TID) BlockAckReq, BlockAckReq, and MU-BAR variant Trigger frames indicate the length of the soliciting block ack responses according to the FN settings defined in 9.3.1.9 (BlockAck frame format).
+(Multi-TID) BlockAckReq, BlockAckReq, GCR MU-BAR Trigger frame and MU-BAR variant Trigger frames indicate the length of the soliciting block ack responses according to the FN settings defined in 9.3.1.9 (BlockAck frame format).
+An HE STA that receives a Multi-TID AMPDU that solicits an immediate response shall send the acknowledgement using Multi-STA BlockAck frame [CID3065].
+An HE STA that receives a Single-TID A-MPDU in an HE SU PPDU that solicits an immediate response shall send the acknowledgement using Compressed BlockAck frame.

-DL MU PPDU soliciting an SU PPDU response
+HE MU PPDU soliciting an SU PPDU response [CID8391, CID 8392, CID8490, CID8491]

-An AP that sends a DL MU PPDU that intends to solicit an immediate response carried in an SU PPDU shall set the Ack Policy to Normal Ack (or Implicit BAR) for at most one of the (A-)MPDUs contained in the soliciting DL MU PPDU (see 10.3.2.11.2 (MU acknowledgement procedure for DL MU PPDU in SU format) for an example of this sequence).
-The AP shall not solicit an immediate response for any of the other (A-) MPDUs carried in the DL MU PPDU.
-The A-MPDUs carried in the soliciting DL MU PPDU shall not contain an Action frame or a MMPDU that solicits a response.
-A non-AP STA that receives a DL MU PPDU that solicits an immediate response shall follow the following acknowledgment procedure:
+An AP that sends a HE MU PPDU that intends to solicit an immediate response carried in an SU PPDU shall set the Ack Policy to Normal Ack (or Implicit BAR) for at most one of the (A-)MPDUs contained in the soliciting HE MU PPDU (see 10.3.2.11.2 (MU acknowledgement procedure for DL MU PPDU in SU format) for an example of this sequence).
+The AP shall not solicit an immediate response for any of the other (A-) MPDUs carried in the HE MU PPDU.
+The A-MPDUs carried in the soliciting HE MU PPDU shall not contain an Action frame or a MMPDU that solicits a response.
+A non-AP STA that receives a HE MU PPDU that solicits an immediate response shall follow the following acknowledgment procedure:

-If the DL MU PPDU carries a S-MPDU intended to it with the Ack Policy equal to Normal Ack, then the STA shall respond with an Ack frame carried in an SU PPDU
+If the HE MU PPDU carries a S-MPDU intended to it with the Ack Policy equal to Normal Ack, then the STA shall respond with an Ack frame carried in an SU PPDU

-If the DL MU PPDU carries an A-MPDU intended to it with the Ack Policy equal to Implicit BAR, then the STA shall respond with an Compressed BlockAck frame carried in an SU PPDU
+If the HE MU PPDU carries an A-MPDU intended to it with the Ack Policy equal to Implicit BAR, then the STA shall respond with an Compressed BlockAck frame carried in an SU PPDU

-If the DL MU PPDU carries a multi-TID A-MPDU intended to it with the Ack Policy equal to Implicit BAR, then the STA shall respond with a Multi-STA BlockAck frame carried in an SU PPDU
+If the HE MU PPDU carries a multi-TID A-MPDU intended to it with the Ack Policy equal to Implicit BAR, then the STA shall respond with a Multi-STA BlockAck frame carried in an SU PPDU

 NOTE—The control response frame carried in SU PPDU format follows the rules defined in 10.7.6.5 (Rate selection for control response frames).

-DL MU PPDU soliciting an HE trigger-based PPDU response
+HE MU PPDU soliciting an HE trigger-based PPDU response [CID8391, CID 8392, CID8490, CID8491]